yorekcah/Ansible-3.2/Ansible Package 3.2/README.md

 # Ansible Package 3.2 — RHEL 9 / RKE2 Air-Gap Deployment

 This is a self-contained **RHEL 9 connected-side build -> compressed offline transfer -> disconnected RHEL 9 deployment** package.
-Run all shell scripts on RHEL 9, not on Windows.
+Run all shell scripts on RHEL 9.

 ## What 3.2 fixes